Wikia/konfigurator/README.md

 #### Available output formats:
 * **k8s-yaml** - will save configuration into Secret and ConfigMap YAMLs for use with kubectl
 * **envrc** - will save all configuration into shell compatible file for use in local development or testing

+When outputing `envrc` values with type `reference` will be omitted.

 #### options
 ```